fr3fou/gone/README.md

 # gone

-A simple neural network library in Go
+A simple neural network library in Go from scratch.
+0 dependencies.

 ## Example